neoink/vue-sfc-generator/README.md

 # Fork

 This fork of [vue-sfc-rollup](https://www.npmjs.com/package/vue-sfc-rollup) use [babel](https://github.com/babel/babel) instead [buble](https://github.com/Rich-Harris/buble) for javascript compilation.
+You can develop your SFC with vue-cli-service.

 # vue-sfc-rollup